chimpdev2/tronald-dump-discord-bot/README.md

 More features will be added eventually in the future.

-Click watch in status to acsess the Github for the bot.

 Made by wesh#0870 on discord, Dm me for any issues.

 Thanks for using!